Ritual Tension: History

-In 2017, Ivan Nahem began working on a project with Pittsburgh noise artist Gregg Bielski that came to be called ex->tension.
-Bielski initially asked Nahem to put spoken word vocals atop his soundtracks, and eventually the latter's Ritual Tension bandmates were enlisted for separate collaborations, with Andrew Nahem's guitar on three tracks and Sloan and Shockley contributing to one track each.
-The resulting album, The Kiss, was released on RORER 714 Records (and subsequently re-issued in Japan by the Meditation label of Ichiro Tsuji of the band Dissecting Table).
-This was followed by performances by Ivan Nahem and Gregg Bielski with other members of Ritual Tension, which in turn led to a reformation of Ritual Tension in late 2017, without guitarist Andrew Nahem.
+In 2017, Ivan Nahem began working on a project with Pittsburgh Noise music artist Gregg Bielski that came to be called ex->tension.
+Bielski initially asked Nahem to put spoken word vocals to his soundtracks, and eventually the latter's Ritual Tension bandmates were enlisted for separate collaborations, with Andrew Nahem's guitar on three tracks and Sloan and Shockley contributing to one track each.
+The resulting album, The Kiss, by ex->tension, was released on RORER 714 Records (and subsequently re-issued in Japan by the Meditation label of Ichiro Tsuji of the band Dissecting Table).
+This was followed by performances by Ivan Nahem and Gregg Bielski with other members of Ritual Tension, which in turn led to a reformation of Ritual Tension in 2017, without guitarist Andrew Nahem.
 They played their first reunion date at Century in Philadelphia on February 23, 2018.
 This was followed by a show at SideWalk Cafe in New York City on March 15, 2018.

-The band came together again and played shows in 2018 and 2019, in New York, Philadelphia and Pittsburgh.
-Andrew did not re-join on guitar, however Marc Sloan expanded his role with an overall more bass heavy approach.
-They began recording in Rehobeth Beach, DE at Cubano Enfuego Studios, and then moved to Deepsea Studio in Hoboken, to work with friend and engineer Mark C (of Live Skull).
-Emilio Zef China, who plays with Peter Murphy, played violin and guitar on two tracks.
+The band came together again and played shows in 2018 and '19 in New York, Philadelphia and Pittsburgh.
+Marc Sloan expanded his role to an overall more bass heavy approach.
+They began recording in Rehobeth Beach, DE at Cubano Enfuego Studios, and then moved to Deepsea Studio in Hoboken, to work with friend and engineer Mark C. Emilio Zef China, who played with Peter Murphy, played violin and guitar on two tracks.

 The album It's Just the Apocalypse, It's Not the End was released on July 28, 2020 on Arguably Records.
-The album includes seven original songs and two covers: Manic Depression by Jimi Hendrix and Shakin' Street by the MC5.
-A record release event was scuttled due to Covid, and as of late 2021 the band is in discussions regarding a return to performance.
+The album included seven original songs and two covers: "Manic Depression" by Jimi Hendrix and "Shakin' Street" by the MC5.
+A record release event was scuttled due to the pandemic.

+On August 19, 2023 Ivan (vocals, percussion) and Marc (bass, vocals) played Ritual Tension songs at the End of Summer Event at the International Fusion Museum in Easton, PA.

+Ritual Tension, consisting of Ivan, Marc and Michael, played at the Downtown Music Gallery in Manhattan on October 3, 2023.

 Reception

-Ritual Tension's releases were critically acclaimed, mostly in fanzines but also in more mainstream press, although critics had a hard time categorizing the band.
-In Spin, Andrea 'Enthal wrote: "Then there are the bands who aren't part of any movement.
-They are the leading edge of the underground...
-Ritual Tension make noncommercial music outside of even punk's accepted norms.
-It takes some listening to figure out how to hear their sound".
-Robert Palmer wrote in the New York Times: "The rhythm section is fluid but packs a punch, and Andrew Nahem's guitar work is distinctive and full of energy."
-Robert Christgau of The Village Voice said: "'Here' is the Lower East Side… Surprisingly, this parochial approach is good for music more intense and universal than, to choose the relevant example, the Bush Tetras' 'Too Many Creeps'".
-Trouser Press said: "Recorded in 1988, the excellently self-produced Expelled is the finest display yet of the band's offbeat musicianship.
-The dissonance is so vibrantly arranged and performed that it actually becomes catchy".
+Ritual Tension's releases were critically acclaimed, mostly in fanzines but also in more mainstream press.